sourcefuse/arc-docs/docs/arc-iac-docs/reference_architectures/control_tower_lza_setup.md

 ### Setting up the LZA CloudFormation Pipeline

-1. Go to the following URL https://catalog.workshops.aws/landing-zone-accelerator/en-US/lza-administrators/prerequisites/deploy-landing-zone-accelerator
+1. Go to the following URL https://docs.aws.amazon.com/solutions/latest/landing-zone-accelerator-on-aws/step-1.-launch-the-stack.html
-2. Click the orange button named **Launch Stack**
+2. Click the blue button named **Launch Solution**
    1. This will automatically take you in to your AWS account, if not you may have to log in, but it will eventually get you to a CloudFormation **Create Stack** page
 3. Click **Next**
 4. Name the stack `AWSAccelerator-InstallerStack`